keffri/keffri/README.md

 <h1>Hi there, my name is Keffri Neal. 👋</h1>

-I am a developer from Port Coquitlam.
+I am a developer from Port Coquitlam, BC.
 Thanks for taking the time to check out my GitHub profile.

 My portfolio page is available <a href="https://keffri.com" target="_blank">here</a> for viewing.